alessimichele/FHPC_ASSIGNMENT/Exercise1/README.md

 This folder contains code and data for the first assignment.
 Further info can be found [here](https://github.com/Foundations-of-HPC/Foundations_of_HPC_2022/blob/main/Assignment/exercise1/Assignment_exercise1.pdf).\
 The goal of the exercise is to implement a parallel version of a variant of the [Conway’s “Game of Life”](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).\
 Different evolution methods are implemented:
-- Static Evolution
+- Static evolution
-- Ordered Evolution
+- Ordered evolution
-- Wave Evolution
+- Wave evolution

 ## Structure of the repository
 - `src` folder: here you can find the code for the different evolution methods we implemented.
 Additionally functions for the initialization of the playground are provided: